Explore your Community.

 Join a Conversation.

-In addition to the surveys, there were also a number of focus groups and community conversations held across the county.
-We have concluded this round of focus groups, but check back to this website for dates and details of upcoming community conversations.
+In addition to the surveys, community conversations are being held across the county.
+Check back to this website for dates and details of upcoming community conversations.
 You can also find more information on our Facebook page.

 We’ll keep you updated via this page and Facebook, but you’re always welcome to check in with us to see where we are in the process.
 Contact ChathamTalks@chathamnc.org or 919-545-8323.